AnBenLa/Chess-AI/README.md

 # Chess-AI
-Simple Chess program written in Python
+Simple Chess program written in Python using PyQt5
 ========================

 **Requirements**: